osorensen/website/content/home/about.md

 # Biography

-Øystein Sørensen is an associate professor of statistics at the [Center for Lifespan Changes in Brain and Cognition](http://www.oslobrains.no) at the University of Oslo.
+I am an associate professor of statistics at the [Center for Lifespan Changes in Brain and Cognition](http://www.oslobrains.no) at the University of Oslo.
+Here I work with great brain scientist who have large longitudinal datasets that require lots of interesting statistical methodology.
+I have also developed R packages, worked with measurement error modeling, and Bayesian modeling of preference data.